dftfeDevelopers/dftfe/README.md

  - include/ (contains all the include files containing class and namespace declarations)
  - data/ (contains single atom wavefunctions and density data required for initial guess for all-electron calculations)
  - tests/ (contains unit tests and regression tests used during code development, and to ensure accuracy and reproducibility of the code)
+ - testsGPU/ (contains integration tests on GPUs used during code development, and to ensure accuracy and reproducibility of the code)
+ - indentationStandard/ (contains scripts for automatic code indendation based on clang format)
  - demo/ (contains demo examples- see doc/manual/manual.pdf for details)
  - helpers/ (for developers)
  - doc/ (folder for documentation. it contains the manual)